aleingmar/aleingmar-pi-portfolio/content/post/wordpress-puppet/index.md

 ---
-title: Automated Wordpress Deployment using Vagrant and Puppet
+title: Automated Wordpress deployment using Vagrant and Puppet
-description: Academic project | Automated deployment of Wordpress website (locally) using Vagrant as IaC tool and Puppet as provisioning tool.
+description: Academic project | Automated deployment of a test web environment with a custom Wordpress service (on-premises) using Vagrant as IaC tool and Puppet for provisioning.
 slug: wordpress-puppet
 date: 2024-11-25 00:00:00+0000
 image: wordpress-puppet.png